AntonisGkortzis/fun-in-Athens/guide.md

 ## <a name="beach"></a>Beach

-Athens is well known for its beatiful sun and weather, so if you are visiting Athens in summer time, here are some beaches you ca visit!
+Athens is well known for its beatiful sun and weather, so if you are visiting Athens in summer time, here are some beaches you can visit!

 **Karavi Schinias**